Korimer/simple_whisperx_steps/readme.md

 ## Common problems:
 > command not found: python

 On some systems, the command may be `python3`, rather than python.
-You can amend this by either typing  `alias python='python'` and proceeding as dictated in the guide, or type `python3` instead whenever this guide tells you to type a command starting with `python`.
+You can amend this by either typing  `alias python='python3'` and proceeding as dictated in the guide, or type `python3` instead whenever this guide tells you to type a command starting with `python`.

 > command not found: pip
 >